-Monthly Monitoring Report (MMR) explains the understanding towards the all activities of ME&IE assignment to be carried out as per TORs and their completion within stipulated time frame.
+Quarterly Monitoring Report (QM&ER) explains the understanding towards the all activities carried out as per TORs of ME&IE assignment and their completion within stipulated time frame of the reporting quarter.

-4.2 OBJECTIVE OF MONTHLY MONITORING REPORT
+4.2 OBJECTIVE OF QUARTERLY MONITORING AND EVALUATION REPORT

 Reporting is an integral part of monitoring and evaluation framework.
-The main objective of MMR is to update the Client about the activities carried out by the ME&IE Consultants during the reporting period along with its procedures.
+The main objective of Quarterly Monitoring Reports is to update the Client about the activities carried out by the ME&IE Consultants during the reporting period along with its procedures.